|home||virtual field trips||regional geology||images||e-learning||links|

 Bright orange, poorly consolidated siltstones & sandstones of uppermost Maastrichtian age (68 66 Ma) underlie the valley vineyards.
 Mottled sediments with root traces suggest soil formation on a flood plain.
 Sharp-based lenses of sandstone and/or conglomerate represent small river channels.
 These persist up much of the slope, into the Paleocene.
 Harder nodular limestones are calcrete palaeosols.

 The Cretaceous-Paleogene (K-T) boundary occurs in the lower slopes, but its exact position cannot be determined.
 Higher up the slope is a laterally continuous lacustrine limestone bed 3-10 m thick with a conglomeratic base.
-Further north, near the crest of the ridge just S of the village, a marl with marine fossils, 3.5 m thick and of Thanetian age, represents a short-lived marine incursion.
+Further north, near the crest of the ridge just S of the village, a marl with marine fossils, 3.5 m thick and of Thanetian age, represents a short-lived marine incursion from the west.

 Above: aerial view of the Albas ridge, looking E